mmuller88/mmblog/content/newsletter-20/index.md

 <https://dev.to/wardaliaqat01/why-cicd-how-was-a-life-without-cicd-how-is-it-now-46bl>

-A good and comprehensive article for why CI/CD is so awesome.
+A good and comprehensive article on why CI/CD is so awesome.
 Use this article to sell CI/CD to whomever ^^.

 Thanks a lot to the author [Warda Liaqat](https://dev.to/wardaliaqat01)